 Well, Erply is the backbone of the inventory software solutions.
 Even if you would have Einstein as your warehouse keeper, I think the software still is much more capable.
 Inventory management is all about optimal resource allocation.

-Large factories can easily have thousands of diverse items in hundreds of storage cabinets, so without capable hardware it would be a real mess.
-Now with VMI, there are minimal and maximal stock levels matched, orders that provide optimal transportation, stock flow tailored for large project…
+Large factories can easily have thousands of diverse items in hundreds of storage cabinets, so without capable hardware, it would be a real mess.
+Now with VMI, there are minimal and maximal stock levels matched, orders that provide optimal transportation, stock-flow tailored for a large project…